Navigate ARFID with a compassionate and collaborative approach

 bethany-wheeler-nutrition-atlanta

-You may struggle with sensory issues, or with a fear of certain foods, and you may have a lack of interest in eating.
+You may struggle with sensory issues, or with a fear of certain foods, or you may have a lack of interest in eating.

 In our nutrition therapy sessions, we'll identify your specific challenges and tailor strategies that resonate with your personal experience, aiming for a holistic improvement in your relationship with food.